-3b Download updates for the Sentinel HA appliance.
+3b Download the updates for Sentinel.

 '''

 zypper -v patch

 '''

 - 3c (Conditional) If the installer displays a message that you must resolve dependency for the OpenSSH package, enter the appropriate option to downgrade the OpenSSH package. - 3d (Conditional) If the installer displays a message that indicates change in the ncgOverlay architecture, enter the appropriate option to accept the architecture change. - 3e (Conditional) If the installer displays a message that you must resolve dependency for some appliance packages, enter the appropriate option to uninstall the dependent packages. - 3f After the upgrade is complete, start the cluster stack.